bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 When I tried to implement the Azure CSI Drivers on AzureStack Hub last year, I essentially failed because of a ton of Certificate and API Issues.

 With PowerProtect official Support for Azure, I started to dig into the CSI Drivers again.
-I browsed through the existing Github Issues and PR´s, and found at least that some People are working on iot.
+I browsed through the existing Github Issues and PR´s, and found at least that some People are working on it.

 And finally a got in touch with Andy Zhang. who maintains the azuredisk-csi-driver kuberenetes-sigs.
 From an initial "it should" work, he connected me to the people doing E2E Test for AzureStack Hub.